framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

 *raspiBackup* wants to create partitions when restoring the backup.
-To do this, the entire device must be specified as the as the target device.
+To do this, the entire device should be specified as the as the target device.
 A single partition is not allowed.

 Further actions:

-Instead of e.g. `/dev/sdb1`, which is a single partition, `/dev/sdb` must be specified.
-But ATTENTION: All data on the SD card will then be overwritten.
+Instead of e.g. `/dev/sdb1`, which is a single partition, specify `/dev/sdb`.
+But **ATTENTION:** All data on the SD card will then be overwritten.
 So make sure beforehand that no other data on other partitions are still required.
 See also [this page](restore.md) for recovery.